 - Establish and implement effective measures for cancer prevention

-While most UPCI faculty maintain academic appointments at the University of Pittsburgh, some UPCI members are affiliated with neighboring institutions, including Carnegie Mellon University and University of Pittsburgh Medical Center (UPMC) Hospitals.
+While most UPCI faculty maintain academic appointments at the University of Pittsburgh, some UPCI members are affiliated with neighboring institutions, including Carnegie Mellon University and UPMC Hospitals.

 At UPCI, basic researchers collaborate with clinician-scientists to rapidly advance the most promising laboratory studies into novel clinical trials, providing patients with early access to new and innovative treatments both at the Hillman Cancer Center and throughout the network of UPMC CancerCenter sites.
 Currently, patients have access to hundreds of clinical trials at UPCI and UPMC CancerCenter.

-Sustained by the ongoing recruitment of internationally renowned scientists, increases in funding, and planned expansion of laboratory and clinical space, UPCI continues to grow and evolve, making vast strides in its quest to significantly reduce the burden of cancer.
+Sustained by the ongoing recruitment of internationally renowned scientists and planned expansion of laboratory and clinical space, UPCI continues to grow and evolve, making vast strides in its quest to significantly reduce the burden of cancer.